 *Groups larger than 60 people must book a separate, second tour time

-Group tours are conducted daily at 9:30 am, 11:30 am, and 2:30 pm, and are 90-minutes in length.
+Group tours are conducted at 9:30 am & 11:30 am daily, with the exception of Sundays and Tuesdays.
 Availability of these tours is on a first come, first served basis.
 Advanced reservations are highly recommended, as tours frequently sell out.

 Students will learn about the history of slavery on a Louisiana sugarcane plantation through a guided 90-minute walking tour.
 Groups will visit unique memorial grounds dedicated to enslaved people in Louisiana, and visit historic structures, including 16 original plantation structures, built by enslaved and free-people.